Technion-WeBWorK/xblock-webwork/install-docs/devstack-install-and-debug.md

 - Open edX's devstack services (lms/studio etc')
 - Docker containers.

-Following this tutorial up to a successful end, will arm you with the capabilities of running webwork-xblock in edx-devstack environment and debug it through VS-Code (set breakpoints, watch variable values etc')
+Following this tutorial successful should set up an edx-devstack environment with a functional webwork-xblock allowing debugging using VS-Code (setting breakpoints, watch variable values etc.)

-Happy ending requires careful follow of the listed steps.
+Success requires carefully following the procedure.

 **Good luck!**

 # 2. Prerequisites
 1. Ubuntu + Python + virtualenv
 2. VS-Code with python + django + docker extension packs
-3. Access to technion webwork2 server (contact Nathan Wallach (tani@mathnet.technion.ac.il) to acquire Authenticated user+password
+3. Access to a either a WeBWorK Standalone renderer (https://github.com/drdrew42/renderer/) or a WeBWorK server (https://github.com/openwebwork/webwork2) running a daemon course.
+  - Our current code requires that the WeBWorK server has the modification to provide the standalone_style output mode for html2xml which is provided in a draft PR to the webwork2 project: https://github.com/openwebwork/webwork2/pull/1426

 # 3. installing Open edX Devstack
 These instructions are based on the Edx instructions here: